 The future of money

-The future of money and the analysis of the development of the cashless society, which includes the analysis of the means to achieve it, and the analysis of the challenges and benefits it can bring have been studied and discussed by academia on a regular basis in Europe since the early 2010s.
+The future of money and the analysis of the development of the cashless society, which includes the analysis of the means to achieve it, and the analysis of the challenges and benefits it can bring, have been studied and discussed by academia regularly in Europe since the early 2010s.

 The introduction of the Swedish e-Krona